google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 page.
 I think we all agree that a web page where video is THE reason of user's visit will have to feature an immersive and re-engaging user experience.

-The goal here is to show you how to enhance in progressive way your media experience and make it more immersive thanks to a plethora of Web APIs.
+The goal here is to show you how to enhance in a progressive way your media experience and make it more immersive thanks to a plethora of Web APIs.
 That's why we're going to build a simple mobile player experience with custom controls, fullscreen, and background playback.
+You can try the [sample]{: .external} now and find [the code]{: .external} in our GitHub repository.

 ## Custom controls [90%]